 There are several methods of housebreaking puppies.
 We always believe in rewarding your puppy and keeping it positive.
+Your puppy actually does not know that he/she has done something that you don’t like.
+You need to teach them in a positive way that going to the bathroom outside is going to make you very happy!
 When you are consistent and positive, you can successfully train your puppy to toilet outside the home.

-Clicker training and supervision can and should be combined with crate training for an even more effective result, but we feel that using a crate is one of the most effective and quickest ways of housebreaking puppies.
+Clicker training and supervision can and should be combined with crate training since it is impossible to watch your new puppy 100% of the time.
+We feel that using a crate is one of the most effective and quickest ways of housebreaking puppies.

-We know that some of you will be resistant to the idea of training your new puppy using a crate, but when used appropriately it is a quick and totally humane way to get your puppy to understand that they are going to make you much happier if they go to the bathroom out of doors.
+We know that some of you may be resistant to the idea of training your new puppy using a crate, but when used appropriately for short periods of time, it is a quick and totally humane way to get your puppy to understand that they are going to make you much happier if they go to the bathroom out of doors.
 The trick is to always use the crate in a positive way and NEVER put your puppy in there as punishment for something that you perceive they did wrong.
 The truth is that they do not instinctually know where to go to the bathroom.